 The Department of Catholic Studies was established at Seton Hall University in 2012 during the Year of Faith and the 50th anniversary of the opening of Vatican II.
 In December 2013 the Holy Father Pope Francis imparted the Apostolic Blessing to Seton Hall University to commemorate the founding of the Department of Catholic Studies program, making Seton Hall the first and only university in the United States to claim such a rare honor.
-Click here or on the video above to learn more about this honor and what faculty and students have to say about Catholic Studies.

 Our department's three-fold mission is to reintegrate Catholic values throughout all academic programs at Seton Hall, to globally promote Catholic thought and culture and to prepare students to become servant leaders who make a positive difference in the world.
 We forward our mission through the following programs and initiatives:

 Catholic Studies' curriculum is custom-built according to each student's academic and professional goals and offers students the opportunity to major, double major, minor, double minor or earn a certificates in Catholic Studies or Pastoral Music Ministry.

 Catholic Studies students cultivate their global knowledge, increase their cultural awareness and deepen their faith by participating in our study abroad courses and exchange program with the University of Münster in Germany and Italy.